-It is impossible to convey the mixture of heartbreak and fear I feel for him [his son].
+It is impossible to convey the mixture of heartbreak and fear I feel for him [her son].
 Donald Trump’s election has made it clear that I will teach my boys the lesson generations old, one that I for the most part nearly escaped.
 I will teach them to be cautious, I will teach them suspicion, and I will teach them distrust.
 Much sooner than I thought I would, I will have to discuss with my boys whether they can truly be friends with black people.

 Richard Spencer couldn’t have phrased it any better.
 Here’s another one.

 As against our gauzy national hopes, I will teach my boys to have profound doubts that friendship with black people is possible.
 When they ask, I will teach my sons that their beautiful white hue is a fault line.
 Spare me platitudes about how we are all the same on the inside.
 I first have to keep my boys safe, and so I will teach them before the world shows them this particular brand of rending, violent, often fatal betrayal.

 I’m sure Mr. Yankah was trying opine about Trump and racial polarization, but racist is racist, and Yankah resorted to judging people by their color of their skin.
 I suspect that Mr. Yankah would like to apply a racist test on Trump supporters, that if you’ve voted for Trump, you’re suspected as racist by default, without even considering that many people pulled the lever for Trump because they honestly believed Hillary was a vile, worse choice.
 For a palate cleanser, Twitchy has some choice responses, and here’s my favorite.

 I live in a multiracial neighborhood.
 Children all of races are friends.
 They are not jaded by NYT agendas.